 Reimbursement of Board Member Expenses Related to Attending Board Meetings and the Annual Retreat

+Annual Retreat and Board Meeting

-The Chapter pays for the following Board meeting/retreat expenses for Board members: meals provided by APA California for all Board members, and travel expenses such as airfare, mileage (at the current IRS rate), cab fare, parking and bridge tolls.
+The Chapter pays for the following Board retreat expenses for voting Board members and others invited to the retreat by the President: meals provided by APA California for all Board members, and travel expenses with written receipt such as airfare, mileage (at the current IRS rate), cab fare, parking and bridge tolls.
 The Chapter will also reimburse the cost of one night’s lodging for Board members, staff and contractors (as appropriate) if the Board meeting or retreat is held over two days.
-(Line Item 102)
+Up to two nights shall be covered by the Chapter at the President’s discression, if members are not able to travel on the day of the retreat in time to make the start of the meeting due to flight limitations, or to set up prior to the meeting.
+(Line Item 5125)

-Board Meetings held at the Annual State Conference: The Chapter pays travel costs for the Board meeting held at the annual conference only if the Board member’s employer does not reimburse conference costs.
-Meals are not reimbursed, except for meals related to the Board meeting or conference that are provided to the entire Board.
-The Chapter will reimburse Board members for the cost of one night’s lodging on the night prior to the Board meeting.
-(Line Item 102).
-Sections, however, are responsible for costs incurred by their Section Directors.
+Board Meeting held at the Annual State Conference

+The Chapter pays travel costs and one-night of lodging for the statewide-elected Board members to attend the Board meeting held at the annual conference if the Board member’s employer does not reimburse conference costs.
+Sections shall pay for Section Director travel costs and one-night of lodging to attend the Board meeting if the Section Director’s employer does not reimburse conference costs.
+Meals are not reimbursed, except the Chapter will provide and pay for meals related to the Board meeting or conference that are provided to the entire Board.
+The Chapter will reimburse Board members for the cost of one night’s lodging on the night prior to or the night of the Board meeting.
+(Line Item 5115).
+Sections, however, are responsible for travel and hotel costs incurred by their Section Directors.

+Expenses for Section Directors-Elects to Attend Board Meetings and Retreat

+Section Director-Elects will have a standing invitation to join the Chapter Board meeting at the State conference and the Chapter Board annual retreat.
+Travel and accommodation costs and expenses associated with the attendance of Section Director-Elects at the Chapter Board meeting at the State conference and the Chapter Board annual retreat will be borne by the respective Section.
+Expenses associated with meals and other ancillary items (e.g., reproduction of materials) related to the Section Director-Elects’ attendance at the Chapter Board meeting at the State conference and Chapter Board annual retreat will be borne by the Chapter.
+Should a Section Director-Elect serve on his/her Section Board for more than one year, the Section Director-Elect will attend the Chapter Board meeting at the State conference and the annual retreat nearest in time to transitioning to Section Director.

 Other Expense and Reimbursement Policies

+Policies that are specific to line items in the Chart of Accounts are outlined in Appendix A.

 The following policies address specific expenses and reimbursements.